Moderna sues Pfizer and BioNTech over COVID-19 vaccine

 In documents filed in U.S. District Court in Massachusetts and in Germany, Moderna claims Pfizer and BioNTech violated its intellectual property rights on key parts of its messenger RNA technology, which it had patents on from 2010 to 2016.

+Moderna pioneered the technology and invested billions of dollars in developing it, CEO Stephane Bancel said on Friday in a company statement.

-"We believe that Pfizer and BioNTech unlawfully copied Moderna's inventions, and they have continued to use them without permission," Shannon Thyme Klinger, chief legal officer for Moderna, a biotechnology startup based in Cambridge, Massachusetts, said Friday in a statement.
+"We believe that Pfizer and BioNTech unlawfully copied Moderna's inventions, and they have continued to use them without permission," Shannon Thyme Klinger, chief legal officer for Moderna, a biotechnology startup based in Cambridge, Massachusetts, also said in the statement.

-Pfizer had not yet reviewed the suit and could not yet comment on the filing, the company stated in an email.
-BioNTech did not immediately respond to a request for comment.
+Pfizer and BioNTech expressed confidence in the intellectual property behind their joint vaccine, and would wage a wage a vigorous defense against the allegations.

+While the vaccine partners have not yet fully reviewed the complaint, "we are surprised by the litigation given the Pfizer/BioNTech COVID-19 vaccine was based on BioNTech's proprietary mRNA technology and developed by both BioNTech and Pfizer," they said in a statement.

 Moderna and Pfizer's two-shot vaccines both use mRNA technology to help patients fight the coronavirus.
 Those vaccines work by injecting a genetic code for the spike protein that coats the surface of the coronavirus.